Technology

 Finally, there is no avoiding the topic of the 2020 pandemic and its impact on cyber-security.

-In April 2020 alone, Google states that it blocked a shocking 18 million daily coronavirus-related malware and phishing emails.
+In April 2020 alone, Google blocked a shocking 18 million daily coronavirus-related malware and phishing emails.
 Such a statistic leaves no doubt that every company, large or small, needs all the protection it can get.

 Final Thoughts

-Even though DMARC may seem complicated and challenging to implement at first, it is worth every minute you spend on it.
-Otherwise, you risk facing financial losses and domain reputation damage due to cyber-attacks.
+Even though DMARC may seem complicated and challenging to implement initially, it is worth every minute you spend on it.
+Otherwise, you risk financial losses and domain reputation damage due to cyber-attacks.

-Plus, witness a decrease in email deliverability rates in the long run.
+Plus, I witnessed a decrease in email deliverability rates in the long run.

-Tip: If you don’t know whether you have a DMARC record implemented – use a free domain checker to find out.
+Tip: If you don’t know whether you have a DMARC record implemented – use a free domain checker.